Tom Finney: Later years

 Finney continued to run his plumbing business in Preston and he also worked for local charities and hospitals.
-In 1988, he was the subject of This Is Your Life when he was surprised by Michael Aspel in a coach full of his former England colleagues in Central London.
+On 9 November 1988, he was the subject of This Is Your Life.
+Finney was led to believe he was attending a sports function in central London, and was then surprised by the host Michael Aspel and many of Finney's former teammates.
 In 2007, he was awarded an honorary fellowship by Myerscough College in Preston.
 Celebrating Finney's 90th birthday in 2012, Tommy Docherty said "To me, Messi is Finney reborn".

 On 31 July 2004, Finney unveiled the water feature sculpture The Splash, by sculptor Peter Hodgkinson, outside Deepdale stadium which at that time housed The National Football Museum.
 The sculpture was inspired by the 1956 Sports Photograph of the Year which shows Finney beating two Chelsea defenders at a waterlogged Stamford Bridge, which was taken on 25 August 1956 by photographer John Horton.
-The museum has been moved to Manchester but the statue remains at Deepdale.
+The museum relocated to Manchester in 2012 but the statue remains at Deepdale.